 How to get the most tax benefit from your charitable donations

-"We can’t forget that we live in a community that supports us and our families.
-It’s important to give back to it by donating."
+"We can’t forget that we live in a community that supports us and our families," says JR Shaw School of Business instructor Stacey Cooper.
+"It’s important to give back by donating."

 There’s no minimum limit for issuing a receipt, says Cooper, but most charities won’t give one for less than $20.